-IV.
-NRS § 20.037 CONTEMPLATES INCLUSION OF INTEREST IN DETERMINATION OF AMOUNT OF APPEAL BOND

-NRS § 20.037 limits the amount required for an appear bond to be the lesser of \$50,000,000 or the amount of the judgment.
+V. NRS § 20.037 CONTEMPLATES INCLUSION OF INTEREST IN DETERMINATION OF AMOUNT OF APPEAL BOND of \$50,000,000 or the amount of the judgment.
 In this case, the amount of the judgment is \$118,906.78.
 Plaintiffs do not dispute that amount.
-Plaintiffs' claim, however, that even if required to post a bond, they cannot be compelled to post a bond for more than that amount.
-Since the purpose of a supersedeas bond is to protect the prevailing party from loss resulting from a stay of execution of the judgment, the amount should usually be set in an amount that will permit full satisfaction of the judgment.
-See, McCulloch, supra.
-Preserving the status quo and preventing prejudice to the creditor arising from the stay are the purposes behind a bond's posting (See, Nelson, supra 121 Nev. at 835-36, 122 P.3d at 1254), and post judgment interest is a necessary component of the judgment itself, which remains unpaid.
-Plaintiffs should not be given a free ride to pursue an appeal without having satisfied the their obligations to VHS which includes post-judgment interest from June 2, 2022 (\$3,552.54), the date of the judgment, up through and including the date of the hearing (November 16, 2022) for a total amount of \$122,459.32.
+The purpose of a supersedeas bond is to protect the prevailing party from loss resulting from a stay of execution of the judgment, the amount should usually be set in an amount that will permit full satisfaction of the judgment.
+See, McCulloch, supra; see also, Nelson, supra 121 Nev. at 835-36, 122 P.3d at 1254), and post judgment interest is a necessary component of the judgment itself, which remains unpaid.
+Plaintiffs should not allowed to pursue an appeal without having satisfied the their obligations to VHS which includes post-judgment interest from June 2, 2022, date of the judgment, up through the present.